uzaydalyan/MusicToVideo/README.md

 # **Music to Video Converter**

 A lightweight Python tool to create video from a static image and an audio file.
-Perfect for turning music tracks and cover art into videos for platforms like YouTube.
+It is for turning music tracks and cover art into videos for platforms like YouTube.

 ## **Usage**